mento-protocol/airdrop-snapshot/README.md

 - Sort by total volume in USD
 - Filter out addresses with less than $100 of total volume
 - Filter out validator and validator group addresses and double their cUSD volume
+  - **Key Assumption: Validator addresses and validator group addresses barely received cUSD from outside sources but only from epoch rewards**
-   - Epoch rewards paid out in cUSD to validator and validator groups aren't captured by Dune, so as a rough heuristic, we're assuming that all cUSD outflows must have had original inflows via epoch rewards
+  - Epoch rewards paid out in cUSD to validator and validator groups aren't captured by Dune, so as a rough heuristic, we're assuming that all cUSD outflows must have had original inflows via epoch rewards.
+Therefore multiplying cUSD outflows by 2 should give a good approximation of their real volume, albeit not perfect.

 ### Example